-Those looking for accommodation in Pittsburgh will find that the city has something to suit everyone.
-Whether new arrivals are in search of a family-friendly home in the suburbs or a studio apartment in the city centre, they're bound to find something that fits their needs.
+Newcomers looking for accommodation in Pittsburgh will discover that the city has something to suit everyone.
+Whether new arrivals are searching for a family-friendly home in the suburbs or a studio apartment in the city centre, they're bound to find something that fits their budget and needs.

 Types of accommodation in Pittsburgh

-Pittsburgh is fast-growing city and as such, an eclectic mix of housing styles can be found.
-There are plenty of new developments popping up, including luxury condos and apartments.
+Pittsburgh is a fast-growing city, and an eclectic mix of housing styles are available here.
+Plenty of new developments are popping up, including luxury condos and apartments.
 Most of these are in the city centre.
-Farther out, housing is more spacious and not as modern, consisting mainly of ranch, American foursquare, and row houses.
+Further out, housing is usually more spacious and not as modern.

 Finding accommodation in Pittsburgh